Why host an event in a museum? Tips and benefits for planners

 MNBAQ - Guy Rainville

-Imagine holding an off-site event surrounded by awe-inspiring paintings, majestic statues or nigh-on mystical archaeological finds.
-Your attendees are immersed in the history, culture and heritage of the host city where your conference or convention is held.
-As your guests network or enjoy a fun-filled off-hour cocktail reception, they become swept up in art and architecture.
+Imagine holding an off-site event surrounded by awe-inspiring paintings, majestic statues, or almost mystical archaeological finds.
+Your attendees are immersed in the history, culture, and heritage of the host city where your conference or convention is being held.
+As your guests network or enjoy a fun-filled, off-hours cocktail reception, they become swept up in the art and architecture.

-This is an event that will go down in history books.
+This is an event that will go down in the history books.

 This is an event held at a museum.